graphql/graphql.github.io/src/content/faq/General.md

 There are many resources available to help you learn GraphQL, including this website.
 In [our documentation](/learn/), you’ll find a series of articles that explain essential GraphQL concepts and how they work.
 Our [Community page](/community) is full of resources to reference and groups to join.

-For more practical guides, you can visit the [How to GraphQL](https://www.howtographql.com/) fullstack tutorial website.
+For more practical guides, visit the [How to GraphQL](https://www.howtographql.com/) fullstack tutorial website.
 We also have a free online course with edX, [Exploring GraphQL: A Query Language for APIs](https://www.edx.org/course/exploring-graphql-a-query-language-for-apis).

 ## Is GraphQL frontend or backend?

 Neither.
 Instead, it’s [how you can exchange information between the two](https://www.howtographql.com/basics/3-big-picture/).
 Both the client and the server should understand and communicate through the GraphQL specification.

-That being said, GraphQL describes a specific way to [execute a query](/learn/execution/), which typically happens on the backend.
+That said, GraphQL describes a specific way to [execute a query](/learn/execution/), which typically happens on the backend.

 ## Is GraphQL only for React or JavaScript developers?